MicrosoftDocs/dynamics-365-fraud-protection/content/how-ap-works.md

 - **Account creation and/or account sign-in API** – This API passes data attributes that are related to the account creation or account sign-in from clients to Fraud Protection.
 This data is compared to data that is already in the fraud protection network, and machine learning searches for linkages.
 - **Rules or policies** – You can use the predefined rules in the account protection solution, or you can set up custom rules that are based on your policies.
 Rule scoring can tell you the probability of fraud risk, or the likelihood of fraud that you might want to review or reject.
 - **Account status API** – This API is used to inform Fraud Protection of a client's final decision about a transaction.
 For example, did a sign-in transaction actually occur, or was it rejected (and if so, for what reason)?
 Fraud Protection adapts and learns from client fraud patterns.
-- **Account label API** – This API lets you send information for model training to Fraud Protection, in addition to the data that informs the virtual fraud analyst and monitoring features.
+- **Account label API** – This API lets you send information for model training to Fraud Protection, in addition to the data that informs the reporting and monitoring features.

 ## How Fraud Protection account protection connects with clients